krasimir/techy/README.md

 	npm install -g techy

 Aaaand ... that's it.
 Create an empty directory and put your Markdown files inside.
-If you type `techy` and press *Enter* in the same folder you will see all the materials coverted to HTML.
+If you type `techy` and press *Enter* in the same folder you will see all the materials converted to HTML.

 Techy is not only generating HTML markup.
-It puts your writings into a nicely formated layout.
+It puts your writings into a nicely formatted layout.

 ---

-Checkout the full documentaiton [here](http://krasimir.github.io/techy/docs).
+Checkout the full documentation [here](http://krasimir.github.io/techy/docs).